-C. Beginning in the 2001 wage reporting year, if July 4 falls on a weekend, employees covered by this Agreement who work on the holiday or the day it is celebrated will receive holiday pay.
-Employees who work both the holiday and the day the holiday is celebrated will receive holiday pay for only one (1) day.
+C. If Independence Day falls on a weekend, employees covered by this Agreement who work on the holiday, either as observed by the County or on July 4 will receive holiday pay.
+Employees who work both the observed holiday and July 4 will receive holiday pay for only one (1) day.